chungmin99/garfield/README.md

 ## Running GARField

-Note: using colmap-based data makes running both `garfield` and `garfield-gauss`, since Gaussian Splatting in nerfstudio is best supported with it.
+Note: using colmap-based image data makes it more convenient to run both `garfield` and `garfield-gauss` on the same dataset.
+Gaussian Splatting in nerfstudio is best supported with colmap...

 You can use it like any other third-party nerfstudio project.
 ```